ANUcybernetics/panic/README.md

     each one)
   - stats (time to camels, rainbows, etc.)
 - add rolling cookie/URL param to QR code
+- use (only) a form to manage the models in the network (create/edit network)
 - add metadata to prediction
 - port vestaboards code, add (as array) to prediction model
 - add "slow down over time" logic to runs